Tender, moist, and bursting with apples this Apple Walnut Bundt Cake will be your new favorite fall dessert.

 Instructions

-- In a large bowl, cream together the brown sugar and oil until light and fluffy.
+- In a large bowl, cream together the 2 cups brown sugar and 1 cup canola or other neutral oil until light and fluffy.

-- Add the flour, cinnamon, baking soda, nutmeg, and salt.
+- Add the 3 cups all-purpose flour, 3 teaspoon ground cinnamon, 2 teaspoon baking soda, 2 teaspoon ground nutmeg, and 1 teaspoon kosher salt.

-- Fold in the apples and nuts using a rubber spatula.
+- Fold in the 4 cups apples and ½ cup walnuts or pecans using a rubber spatula.
 The batter will be very thick, like cookie dough.

 - Pour into the prepared bundt pan.
 Bake for one hour or until an inserted toothpick comes out clean.